gerhardberger/mtx/README.md

 ```

 ### Write
 You can write matrices to files in the same fashion just as easily.
+Returns `true` if writing to file succeeded, `false` if not.
 ``` c
 write(A, "./a.mtx");
 ```